 Optimizing Data for AI Chatbots

-Written with Ralfs Rudzitis; January 2026
+Written with Ralfs Rudzitis

 Read the full report

-AI generated summary:
+AI generated summary

 Recent research indicates that advanced AI performance can plummet by up to 59% when processing datasets with common real-world imperfections.
 As AI chatbots become primary tools for data analysis, providers must transition from "human-readable" to "machine-optimized" data structures to ensure accuracy.
 This report, authored by Ralfs Rudzitis and Andrej Verity, provides a technical framework for preparing downloadable datasets that minimize automated errors in high-stakes environments.